DaanVandenBosch/phantasmal-world/FEATURES.md

 - ***Show reserved register usage on hover over***
 - ***When saving, ask user whether to really save when asm contains errors***
 - ***Theme selection***

+## Debugger

+- Start debugging by clicking "Debug" or pressing F5
+- Stop debugging by clicking "Stop" or pressing Shift-F5
+- Step with "Step over", "Step into" and "Step out"
+- Continue to next breakpoint with "Continue" (F6)
+- Set breakpoints in the script editor
+- Register viewer
+- Log window
+- ***Virtual machine to execute the script***
+- ***Quest runner to interact with the game world***

 ## Non-BlueBurst Support